 Our projects

-We’re collaborating with good people to deliver important school and community food-growing and conservation projects across New Zealand to do more good.
+We’re collaborating with good people delivering important school and community food-growing and conservation projects across New Zealand.
 As well as providing free, locally-made biochar to not-for-profit projects, we supply educational resources and ongoing guidance.
 There’s currently a waiting list for our biochar.
 Some of our collaborators are featured below.

 Oke School Gardens

-In April 2024, Oke school gardens in Auckland will receive biochar funded through a Mazda Foundation grant to incorporate into their food growing beds.
+Oke school gardens are using biochar funded through a Mazda Foundation grant to incorporate into their food growing beds.
 Oke empowers children and communities by introducing productive gardens into schools.

 Children gardening in school greenhouse.